 If you make any mistake during the whole procedure, you can always click on the wrongly inserted coordinate on the map and either move it to the correct position or delete it.

-Now your image is georeferenced and you can continue with publishing.
+Now your image is georeferenced and you can continue with choosing the output format to store your map in.